Creativelad/Creativelad/README.md

 Currently ~~dying~~ working on plugins for minecraft Learning rust too.

-I dualboot windows and arch btw
+I dual boot windows and arch btw
 <!--
 Here are some ideas to get you started: